 Jodey Arrington sits on the following committees:

-Arrington was the primary sponsor of 1 bill that was enacted:
+Arrington was the primary sponsor of 2 bills that were enacted:

 - H.R.
 3562 (115th): To amend title 38, United States Code, to authorize the Secretary of Veterans Affairs to furnish assistance for adaptations of residences of veterans in rehabilitation programs under …